PersonalizedTravelMonitor/Documents/00-Remarks.md

 Since we gave the planning phase enough time we were able to design the project very closely to what the implementation turned out to be.
 This was definitely a great thing for us and it allowed the implementation to be pretty straigth-forward, basically following design documents.
 The only changes we had to make to the diagrams after the development were only related to naming differnces, the general workflow was still the same.

+At this moment the only public transportation provider that was implemented is Trenord.
+The next providers that will be added are Trenitalia and ATM.

 ## Timeline

 Before beginning the project we defined a Gantt chart to plan the evolution of the project.